manu-priyam/full-stack-search-ui/README.md

 * technologies — Master table of technology details (name, category, description, links, public company info).
 * technology_subcategories — Stores finer-grained subcategories of technologies, linked to technologies.

-For advanced filtering (e.g., “companies using >2 technologies in Advertising”), tech category counts could be precomputed into a separate table for performance.
-However, given the relatively small dataset—923 distinct technologies in techData and only 111 with category details in technologies—the counts are computed dynamically at query time.

 ## Workflow

 1. Filter Application/Queries/Persistence with localStorage: